embroidery-space/xsp-specs/ursa/oxs.md

 </chart>
 ```

-This is the only element required for parsing the pattern.
+This is the only element REQUIRED for parsing the pattern.
-If the file does not contain the `chart` tag, an error should be returned.
+If the file does not contain the `chart` tag, an error MUST be returned.

-It is also recommended to check that the file contains a closing `chart` tag.
+It is also RECOMMENDED to check that the file contains a closing `chart` tag.
 That is, we expect the parsing of the pattern to be completed at the closing `chart` tag, not at EOF.

 Below is a description of typical sections and their elements that are common in patterns.

 ### `format`

-The first section is optional and is purely informational - just a brief format description.
+The first section is OPTIONAL and is purely informational - just a brief format description.

 ```xml
 <format